ropensci/pangaear/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.3.0 and R development version, Ubuntu running on Travis-CI.
+R CMD CHECK passed on my local OS X install with R 3.3.0 and R development version, Ubuntu running on Travis-CI, and Windows on Win-Builder.

 This submission fixes a bug, improves internal handling, and adds a test suite.

 Thanks!
 Scott Chamberlain